Hello, friend — welcome to my quasi-informal personal/professional page.

 I now live in San Francisco, where I was born and raised.
 But I have also lived and worked in Cambridge, New York, Milan, Oxford, and London for about 20 years, mostly in Europe.
 I enjoy working with diverse teams.

-For more info on my work history, education, research, and books and articles I've written or edited, etc., please check out this mostly up to date resume.
+For more info on my work history, education, research, and books and articles I've written or edited, etc., please check out this my resume page (PDF at the bottom).

-Perhaps you came here looking for some of my talks?
-Here are three of them:
+Perhaps you came here looking for one of my talks?
+Here are a few:

 Value SEMANTICS (not value types!)